Skip navigation

 Q2: Who has to declare goods in the e-Transport system?

-a) For high tax risk goods: If you have a consignment of goods that includes BRFR and fulfills the above conditions, with place of loading and/or unloading on Romanian territory, you are obliged to declare in the RO e-Transport System the data related to BRFR shipments and implicitly to obtain the ITU code.
+a) For high tax risk goods: If you have a consignment of goods including BRFR and fulfilling the above conditions, with place of loading and/or unloading on Romanian territory, you are obliged to declare in the RO e-Transport System the data related to the BRFR shipments and implicitly to obtain the ITU code.

 You must obtain the ITU code and communicate it to DHL if: